New York City Police Department corruption and misconduct: 2020 protests

 The George Floyd protests in New York City, a series of wide-scale protests, occurred after the May 2020 police murder of George Floyd in Minneapolis.
 There were numerous instances of police-involved excessive force, and as of June 9, 2020, prosecutors were considering charges against up to 40 officers related to their actions during the protests.

-On May 29, an NYPD officer shoved a 20-year-old woman to the ground at a protest near Barclays Center in Brooklyn, resulting in concussion and seizures.
+On May 29, an NYPD officer shoved a 20-year-old woman to the ground at a protest near Barclays Center in Brooklyn, resulting in a concussion and seizures.
 A video of the incidents depicts the officer calling the woman a "bitch" after she asked about his order to get out of the street.
 The officer was later suspended without pay, and later became the first officer to be charged for actions taken during the protests.

 A video of a crowd of protesters clashing with the NYPD attracted attention on May 30, showing police vehicles accelerating into a crowd of people.
 In response to the video, de Blasio initially defended the officers' actions, but later reneged on these comments.
 The Guardian wrote that the video, viewed more than 30 million times as of June 4, "quickly shredded years of effort to repair the deeply tarnished image of the NYPD."

-On May 30, a video of an incident at a Brooklyn protest circulated on social media depicting a black protester wearing a mask with his hands up approached by a police officer who pulls the protester's mask off in order to pepper spray his face.
+On May 30, a video of an incident at a Brooklyn protest circulated on social media, depicting a black protester wearing a mask with his hands up, approached by a police officer who pulls the protester's mask off to pepper-spray his face.
 After an investigation, the officer involved was suspended without pay and referred to an internal disciplinary process.

-In September 2020, Human Rights Watch published a 99-page report documenting a coordinated attempt by NYPD officers to "kettle", assault and mass arrest peaceful protestors in the Mott Haven neighborhood of the South Bronx on June 4, 2020.
+In September 2020, Human Rights Watch published a 99-page report documenting a coordinated attempt by NYPD officers to "kettle", assault, and mass arrest peaceful protestors in the Mott Haven neighborhood of the South Bronx on June 4, 2020.

-Those arrested in the beginning of the 2020 protests in numerous locations in the city are entitled to receive settlements as part of class action law-suit Sow v.
+Those arrested at the beginning of the 2020 protests in numerous locations in the city are entitled to receive settlements as part of the class action lawsuit Sow v.
 City of New York.

-Multiple-victim misconduct allegations and additional controversies
+Misconduct involving multiple victims and other controversies

 Corruption in 77th Precinct

 In December 1986, 11 NYPD officers were arrested from the 77th Precinct station house in the first major instance of corruption after the Knapp Commission.
 The investigation came to be known as the "Buddy Boys" case.
 The officers, "who knocked down doors, stole money and drugs from drug dealers and resold the stolen drugs," also "ran extortion operations within the precinct," according to a corruption timeline prepared by The New York Times.
 Eventually, 13 officers were indicted, and all of the nearly 200 officers at the 77th Precinct station house had to be transferred to other Brooklyn precincts, except for 1 union delegate.
 A special state prosecutor, Charles Hynes, presented the evidence to a special grand jury in the corruption investigation.